apache/beam/website/src/documentation/resources/learning-resources.md

 *   Search for "Beam Katas - Java"
 *   Expand the "Advanced Settings" and modify the "Location" and "Jdk" appropriately
 *   Click "Join"
-*   [Learn more](https://www.jetbrains.com/help/education/learner-start-guide.html?section=Introduction%20to%20Java#explore_course) on how to use the Education product
+*   [Learn more](https://www.jetbrains.com/help/education/learner-start-guide.html?section=Introduction%20to%20Java#explore_course) about how to use the Education product

 ### Python